The NLM and Coordinated Collection Development

 The principal areas of mutual collecting interest between NLM and the Library of Congress are the political, economic, social and cultural aspects of health care and health care delivery systems.
 NLM assumes responsibility for collecting the research and professional literature of the health sciences; LC primarily collects health-related literature addressed to general audiences, and such works as are deemed necessary to support its Congressional mission.
 LC also collects works in non-traditional medicine, public health, and other areas of cultural, social, and economic scholarly interest.
 As the broadest in scope of the national libraries, it assumes responsibility for maintaining a comprehensive collection in the physical and natural sciences, the social sciences, and the humanities.
 For more information, see the Library of Congress collections policy statement on Medicine

-The principal areas of significant overlap between NLM and the National Agricultural Library (NAL) collections are in biotechnology, human nutrition
+The principal areas of significant overlap between NLM and the National Agricultural Library (NAL) collections are in human nutrition

 , laboratory animal science